pmq20/node-packer/node/doc/api/fs.md

 ```

 `options` may also include a `start` option to allow writing data at
 some position past the beginning of the file.
 Modifying a file rather
 than replacing it may require a `flags` mode of `r+` rather than the
 default mode `w`.
-The `defaultEncoding` can be any one of those accepted by
+The `encoding` can be any one of those accepted by
 [`Buffer`][].

 If `autoClose` is set to true (default behavior) on `error` or `end`